xrrocha/nobocoder/README.md

 Let's dissect this script.

-Populating the dictionary from disk to an efficient (hash) set is refreshingly simple!
+Loading the dictionary from disk into a set is pleasantly simple!

 ```scala
 import io.Source